valdergallo/django-choices-flow/README.md

 3
 >>> flow.status = MyChoices.WAIT
 >>> flow.full_clean()
-ValidationError: {'status': [u'2 is a invalid choice in this flow']}
+ValidationError: {'status': [u'Wait is a invalid choice in this flow']}
 ```

 ## Developer